EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 analyse_ae.py
 config
 deepfake
-your-project
+yourproject
 postgres_data_test
 tmp
 weekly_ae_activity_20260201.csv
 ```

-View the file created by the container, `/safe_data/PROJECT_DIRECTORY/YYYYMMDD-HHMMSS-USER-epcc-ces-hello.txt`.
+View the file created by the container.
 As mentioned earlier, `/safe_data` is not available on Open OnDemand host so to view this file you will need to:

 1. Select **Clusters** menu, back-end **Shell Access** option, to log into the back-end.
-1. View `/safe_data/PROJECT_DIRECTORY/YYYYMMDD-HHMMSS-USER-epcc-ces-hello.txt`:
+1. View the file created by the container:

      ```bash
-     ls /safe_data/PROJECT_DIRECTORY/
+     ls /safe_data/PROJECT/
-     cat /safe_data/PROJECT_DIRECTORY/YYYYMMDD-HHMMSS-USER-epcc-ces-hello.txt
+     cat /safe_data/PROJECT/YYYYMMDD-HHMMSS-USER-epcc-ces-hello.txt
      ```

      For example:

      ```bash
-     ls /safe_data/your-project
+     ls /safe_data/yourproject
-     cat /safe_data/your-project/20260609-085646-your-user-epcc-ces-hello.txt
+     cat /safe_data/yourproject/20260609-085646-youruser-epcc-ces-hello.txt
      ```

-As you have accessed Open OnDemand from your 'desktop' VM, you could also access the file directly on your 'desktop' VM, but we used the back-end **Shell Access** option to introduce this feature of Open OnDemand.

 ### Look at the Run Batch Container app job in the Active Jobs app